Tatum O'Neal

 Tatum Beatrice O'Neal (born November 5, 1963) is an American actress.
-At the age of 10, she became the youngest person ever to win a competitive Academy Award, for her performance as Addie Loggins in Paper Moon co-starring her father, Ryan O'Neal.
+At age ten, she became the youngest person ever to win a competitive Academy Award, for her performance as Addie Loggins in Paper Moon co-starring her father, Ryan O'Neal.
 She later starred in the films The Bad News Bears, Nickelodeon, and Little Darlings, and appeared in guest roles in the television series Sex and the City, 8 Simple Rules, and Law & Order: Criminal Intent.

 Family background

 O'Neal was born in the Westwood area of Los Angeles, California, to actors Ryan O'Neal and Joanna Moore.
 Her brother, Griffin, was born in 1964.
 In 1967, her parents divorced and her father quickly married actress Leigh Taylor-Young, together having Tatum's half-brother, Patrick.
 The two divorced in 1973.
 Tatum has another half-brother, Redmond, from Ryan O'Neal's relationship with actress Farrah Fawcett.
 O'Neal's mother died of lung cancer at age 63, after a career in which she appeared in such movies as Walk on the Wild Side and Follow That Dream.
 Her paternal ancestry is Irish, English, and Ashkenazi Jewish.